Gliese 179

 This is an M-type main-sequence star with a stellar classification of M2V.
 Based on the motion of this star through space, it is estimated to be roughly 4.6 billion years old.
 It is chromospherically active with a projected rotational velocity of 4 km/s.
 This star is smaller and less massive than the Sun, but has a higher metal content.
-It is radiating just 1.6% of the luminosity of the Sun from its photosphere at an effective temperature of 3,424.
+It is radiating just 1.6% of the luminosity of the Sun from its photosphere at an effective temperature of 3,424 K.